SecuritySynapse/program-tracing-starter/writing/reflection.md

 ## Report Results

 Summarize the findings from the experiment in this report.
 The report should include:
     - An overview of the selected Python program and test suite.
     - A description of the trace output and its verification.
     - Results from the trace analysis, including any notable patterns or insights.
     - A comparison of different traces, highlighting key differences.
     - Efficiency analysis results, including performance metrics and trace file sizes.
     - Any challenges encountered during the experiment and how they were addressed.
+    - The lessons learned from conducting this experiment with the `programtracer` tool.

 _Reminder: Provide a comprehensive summary of your findings and insights._

 ### Take Home Points